-- not engage in any inappropriate behaviour towards any children. - in particular, although volunteers are technically not employed by the school, they are considered to be 'staff' for legal purposes and need to be aware that complaints about inappropriate behaviour towards any child or young person must be investigated. - must keep observations about individual child, small groups of children or the whole class strictly confidential - the purpose of the check is to exclude from working with children who are not suitable.
+- sign on at the front office, be inducted for Safeguarding and WHS purposes once every three years (K-2 and 3-6) and get a visitors badge from the office as per school procedure.
+Although volunteers are technically not employed by the school, they are considered to be 'staff' for legal purposes and need to be aware that any complaints must be investigated. - not engage in any inappropriate behaviour towards any children. - in particular, although volunteers are technically not employed by the school, they are considered to be 'staff' for legal purposes and need to be aware that complaints about inappropriate behaviour towards any child or young person must be investigated. - must keep observations about individual child, small groups of children or the whole class strictly confidential - the purpose of the check is to exclude from working with children who are not suitable.
 A person who has been convicted or found guilty of a listed serious offence against children (whether NSW or elsewhere) is prohibited from working in a child-related role. - volunteers who are not the parent or a close relative of a child at the school will be expected to undertake a Working with Children Check.